arcionlabs/arcion-docs/content/docs/sources/source-setup/Oracle/native-oracle-log-reader.md

 It's possible to configure Replicant so that it can read and make use of Oracle redo log files.

-## Oracle RAC

-Arcion's native log reader now support Oracle RAC environments for both CDB and PDB configurations.
-It can handle both `active-passive` and `active-active` scenarios .
-In `active-passive` mode, it replicates operations from one active RAC instance.
-For `active-active` setup, it can replicate from multiple active instances of Oracle RAC at the same time.

-### Scope and Limitation

-- The feature includes automatic failover support for both `active-passive` and `active-active` scenarios.
-In the `active-passive` case, if one instance goes down, a backup instance takes over automatically.
-In this scenario, the backup instance becomes active, and the log reader starts replicating from the new active instance without needing any manual action.

-- In the `active-active` case, if one instance goes down, the load is distributed among the other active instances.
-The log reader automatically stops replication from the inactive node and continues with only the active nodes, all without requiring manual intervention.

-- The feature does not automatically handle the addition of an instance to the RAC.
-In such cases, you must manually stop the replication and then resume it immediately.
-Upon resumption, the log reader starts replicating from all active instances, including the newly added one.

-### Configuration and Setup

-- The **`SCAN`** name must be specified as a host name.

-- In the `active-passive` case, ensure that either only one instance is running, or the service associated with the PDB or CDB is running on only one instance.

-- In the `active-active` case, set the value of **`rac-configuration`** tag to `ACTIVE_ACTIVE` in the [source connection configuration]({{< relref "setup-guide/oracle-traditional-database#v-set-up-connection-configuration" >}}).
-The default value is `ACTIVE_PASSIVE`.

 ## Modify Oracle Connection Configuration File

 You need to set the following two parameters in [the Oracle connection configuration file]({{< relref "setup-guide/oracle-traditional-database#v-set-up-connection-configuration" >}}):